Funding and bursaries

 We normally have a range of outside speakers from the local field of Health & Social Care.
 You’ll also get the chance to go on trips to appropriate Health & Social Care settings.

-You can progress to a Level 3 qualification such as BTEC Level 3 Extended Diploma in Health and Social Care.
+You can progress to a Level 3 qualification such as BTEC Level 3 Extended Diploma Children’s Play and Learning Development or in Health and Social Care.
 Alternatively, you can take junior level positions in a wide variety of career areas including care homes, nursing, occupational therapy, chiropody, social and community work.